Xavier Cooks

 Xavier Cooks (born 19 August 1995) is an Australian professional basketball player for the Sydney Kings of the National Basketball League (NBL).
 He played college basketball for the Winthrop Eagles, where he was named the 2018 Big South Conference Player of the Year.
 In 2022, he helped the Sydney Kings win the NBL championship while earning grand final MVP honours.
-In 2023, he was named NBL MVP and won his second straight NBL championship.
+In 2023, he was named NBL Most Valuable Player and won his second straight NBL championship.
+He won his third NBL championship with the Kings in 2026.

 Early life

 Cooks was born in Ballarat, Victoria.
 He grew up in Wollongong, New South Wales, and attended Holy Spirit College.

 In 2013, Cooks played for the Illawarra Hawks in the Waratah League.
 The following year, he moved to Canberra and played for the BA Centre of Excellence in the South East Australian Basketball League (SEABL).

 College career

 Cooks moved to the United States in 2014 to play college basketball for the Winthrop Eagles.
-He chose Winthrop over offers from schools such as UC Santa Barbara, Boise State, Hartford, Maine, and Nicholls State.
+He chose Winthrop over offers from schools such as UC Santa Barbara, Boise State, Hartford, Maine and Nicholls State.

 As a freshman in 2014–15, Cooks was named to the Big South Conference All-Freshman Team.
 As a sophomore in 2015–16, he earned second-team All-Big South honours.

 As a junior in 2016–17, Cooks earned first-team All-Big South.
 He helped Winthrop win the Big South Tournament and earned Big South All-Tournament Team.
 On 15 February 2017, he recorded the first 20-point, 20-rebound game for Winthrop since 2003.

 As a senior in 2017–18, Cooks was again named first-team All-Big South and the Big South Player of the Year.
 During the season, he became Winthrop's all-time leading rebounder.

 In 2020, Cooks was voted into the Big South Men's Basketball All-Decade Team (2010–19).